shchukin-alex/articles/GCD/1-Intro/Intro.md

 In the series, we will cover basic primitives like queues and how to work with them, research dispatch source, and touch on DispatchIO (which is not a super popular tool).
 We will try to implement some basic approaches that we can use in the real world applications.
 And for the most curious, we will try to implement GCD primitives ourselves.

 # Dispatch queues
 In this first article, I'll explain dispatch queues and how to work with them.
 Basically queue based on the same principles as FIFO queue (one of the classical data structure primiteves).
 Let's make a short look what does the FIFO means.
 FIFO (First In First Out) is method of organizing data where the latest element (or head) in the data structure is processing first.
 To better understanding you can imagine line to the store in the real life.
-Queues manage thread pool which means they are do not overlap with the threads.
 There are two types of queues: serial and concurrent.
 In a serial queue, all the tasks execute sequentially.

 FIFO Enqueue